gbattocletti-riccardoUrb/RL-exploration-for-UAVs/README.md

 ## Intro

 This repository contains a collection of the files produced during the Master Thesis in Mechatronic Engineering we pursued in 2021 at Politecnico di Torino (Italy).
 The title of the thesis is "Reinforcement Learning-based Path Planning for Autonomous Aerial Vehicles in Unknown Environments".
 A good overview of the project can be found in the paper we presented at the 2021 AIAA forum.
 In the paper, the main idea behind the project is explained, along with some technical detail about the development and implementation of the algorithm.
 Moreover, all the relevant results are presented and discussed.
-The paper is available on ResearchGate at https://www.researchgate.net/publication/353530217_RL-based_Path_Planning_for_Autonomous_Aerial_Vehicles_in_Unknown_Environments.
+The paper is available on [ResearchGate](https://www.researchgate.net/publication/353530217_RL-based_Path_Planning_for_Autonomous_Aerial_Vehicles_in_Unknown_Environments).
 If you want a more in-depth analysis of the algorithm you can contact us and ask for a copy of the thesis, where the development and implementation of the algorithm is discussed in detail.

 The files collected in this folder regard the simulation environment creation, the RL agents training and the simulation of the UAVs operations used to produce all the numeric results.
-Below, a brief description of each folder role inside the project can be found.
+Below, a brief description of the project - and then of each folder role in it - can be found.

 ## Project description